theo-damiani/dhlab-semester-project/README.md

 # Automatic georeferencing of historical cadastres

-Abstract-This semester project has been hosted by the Digital Humanities Laboratory founded by Professor Frédéric Kaplan.
+Abstract-This semester project has been hosted by the Digital Humanities Laboratory at EPFL founded by Professor Frédéric Kaplan.
 It will focus on the georeferencing, i.e. spatial recalibration of 19th-century "Napoleonic" cadastral sheets.
 This project attempts to address the need for the automatic grouping of huge corpora like the Napoleonic cadastres.
 Indeed, a single map at the level of a city or a region would be a significant